 Senolytics are compounds that can induce senescent cells to enter apoptosis.
 Inducing this cellular self destruct could be a potential way of dealing with accumulated senescent cells.

 Quercetin reduces inflammation by inhibiting some elements of the SASP.
 It can also directly induce apoptosis when used in combination with other drugs to improve vascular health [27-28].

 Quercetin may reduce blood pressure

-No serious adverse effects have been reported, and studies have shown that it can be taken safely up to 500 mg twice daily for 12 weeks.
+No serious adverse effects from quercetin use have been reported.
+In fact, studies have shown that it can be taken safely at 500 mg twice daily for 12 weeks.
 Longer-term use and higher doses remain an unknown at this time.
 Some people may experience headaches, stomach aches, or tingling sensations if taking more than 1000 mg of quercetin in a day.
 As with all supplements, if you do experience adverse effects, you should cease taking it and consult your doctor.

 This article is only a very brief summary.
 It is not intended as an exhaustive guide and is based on the interpretation of research data, which is speculative by nature.
 This article is not a substitute for consulting your physician about which supplements may or may not be right for you.
 We do not endorse supplement use or any product or supplement vendor, and all discussion here is for scientific interest.

 Paulke, A., Eckert, G.P., Schubert-Zsilavecz, M., & Wurglics, M. (2012).
 Isoquercitrin provides better bioavailability than quercetin: comparison of quercetin metabolites in body tissue and brain sections after six days administration of isoquercitrin and quercetin.
 Die Pharmazie-An International Journal of Pharmaceutical Sciences, 67(12), 991-996.